What is Vendor Management?

 Service delivery

-Uptime, response times, incident resolution
+Uptime, response time, incident resolution

 Usage